Michael-Holmes-SDE/BingoDeckCreator/doc/Plan.md

 Deliver:

-*   [ ] Re-write the instructions in your own words.
+*   [X] Re-write the instructions in your own words.
     *   If you don't do this, you won't know what you're supposed to do!
     *   Don't leave out details!
+	1. Thoroughly read all documentation and analyze it
+	2. Read the documentation for open() to learn how to open a file in write mode
+	3. Read the design documentation from the C++ team and write 250-300 words about it, committed at the design tag or before
+	4. Create a UML Class Diagram with a draft in the designed tag and one in the deployed tag
+	5. Create a User's manual, one at the designed tag and one at the deployed tag for the end user
+	6. Create pseudocode for the functions and classes
+	7. Implement those functions into the program
+	8. Thoroughly test the code with the tests created by the C++ team, and create 4 tests for the Card class and 2 tests for the Deck class (or more)
+	9. Publish the program
 *   [ ] Explain the problem this program aims to solve.
+    *   This program aims to create Bingo cards for customers
-    *   Describe what a *good* solution looks like.
+    *   A *good* solution looks like:
 	1. Has case-insensitive input from prompts to the user(Upper everything inputted)
 	2. Crashes when a wrong filename is entered
     	3. Repeats prompts until: for strings, there is a character; for integer, .isdigit() returns true and is within range(prompt should show the range of numbers acceptable)
-	4. Show the user what kind of input is expected by the program
+	4. Show the user what kind of input is expected by the program, including the range of acceptable values
+	5. Error messages show the user how to give good input
-	5. Use the number of position in the Deck as an identifier for the card there
+	6. Use the number of position in the Deck as an identifier for the card there
-	6. With 'N' as the size of the card, the card is NxN
+	7. With 'N' as the size of the card, the card is NxN (COLxROW)
-	7. Numbers on cards are from the integers [1 to M], with M being chosen by the user from [2*(N^2) to floor(3.9*(N^2))]
+	8. Numbers on cards are from the integers 1 to M, with M being chosen by the user from 2*(N^2) to floor(3.9*(N^2))
-	8. Numbers should only appear on a card once
+	9. Numbers should only appear on a card once
-	9. Each column is named with one letter from 'BINGOLARDYPEZMUX', starting from B
+	10. Each column is named with one letter from 'BINGOLARDYPEZMUX', starting from B
-	10. Odd-sized cards have a 'FREE!' square in the center square
+	11. Odd-sized cards have a 'FREE!' square in the center square
-	11. Number of bingo cards is chosen by the user from 2 to 8192 inclusive
+	12. Number of bingo cards is chosen by the user from 2 to 8192 inclusive
+	13. A card or a whole deck can be printed to the command line
+	14. The deck can be saved to a file
     *   List what you already know how to do.
 	** Accept and validate input from the user
 	*** Repeat prompt when invalid input is given